haesemeyer/GradientPrediction/README.md

 deterministic (in other words, the activity profile belonging to cluster 1 on one invocation may be found in cluster 5 on the next).
 Therefore any correspondence between zebrafish / _C. elegans_ types and ANN cluster centroids has to be adjusted accordingly.
+This includes retraining and ablations.

 For zebrafish the assignments are found by calling zfish_ann_correspondence.py whereas they are visual in the case of _C. elegans_, in other words here the